 The good news is, there may be an alternative: mediation.
 A New York mediator can help couples to come to a compromise agreement on the issue of child custody or visitation.

-Licensed, experienced mediator Marina Korsunskaya is here and ready to help parents to resolve all their custody and visitation issues through the mediation process, so give us a call today to find out about the assistance that a skilled and compassionate mediator can offer.
+Licensed, experienced mediator Yulia Vangorodska is here and ready to help parents to resolve all their custody and visitation issues through the mediation process, so give us a call today to find out about the assistance that a skilled and compassionate mediator can offer.